 The Bodhisatta was once a teacher.
 One of his students asked how people become prosperous and he answered: acting arrogant and angry, slandering people, being deceptive, and being unkind.

 The Bodhisatta was once a wealthy merchant.
 His wicked brother, as part of a con, mistakenly threw money in the Ganges River and the river spirit saved it by having a fish eat the parcel.
 When that fish was caught, the Bodhisatta bought it and got his money back.

 The Bodhisatta was once a king.
 One evening while he walked around town in disguise, he was robbed.
-A retired chaplain saw it in the stars while the Bodhisatta’s own astrologers did not.
-So the king gave him a reward and hired him.
+A retired chaplain saw the Bodhisatta’s misfortune in the stars that night while his own astrologers did not.
+So the Bodhisatta gave him a reward and hired him.